directus/directus/docs/guides/installation/plesk.md

 ::: tip Choosing a Port

-Since Plesk uses the [Phusion Passenger](https://www.phusionpassenger.com/) application server to serve Node.js apps you do not have worry about choosing a specific port.
+Since Plesk uses the [Phusion Passenger](https://www.phusionpassenger.com/) application server to serve Node.js apps you do not need to worry about choosing a specific port.
 Just use an arbitrary number.
 To quote the Passenger docs:

 > When run in Passenger, the port number that you pass to listen() is irrelevant and has no effect.
 Passenger always
 > makes the app listen on a random Unix domain socket.